-Recommendation 6 92
+Recommendation 6

-The ALAC supports the inclusion of Human Rights in the Bylaws, but the commitment of carrying out the 93 WS 1 “in no event later than one year after Bylaw xx is adopted” is not acceptable.
-What would the 94 penalty be if this is not met?
-Is it possible that ICANN could be found in violation of its bylaws if the 95 deadline is missed (and 1 year is a VERY short time for ICANN!)?
-96
+The ALAC supports the inclusion of Human Rights in the Bylaws, but the commitment to carrying out the WS 1 “in no event later than one year after Bylaw xx is adopted” is not acceptable.
+What would the penalty be if this is not met?
+Is it possible that ICANN could be found in violation of its bylaws if the deadline is missed (and 1 year is a VERY short time for ICANN!)?

 Recommendation 7 97